DPDK/dpdk/doc/guides/windows_gsg/intro.rst

 compile.
 Support is being added in pieces so as to limit the overall scope of any individual patch series.
 The goal is to be able to run any DPDK application natively on Windows.

+The :doc:`../contributing/abi_policy` cannot be respected for Windows.
+Minor ABI versions may be incompatible because function versioning is not supported on Windows.